GUIDE • UPDATED May 2026 • TOPSERVER.NETWORK

 Hosting your own ARK server can be a simple DIY project.
 There are hundreds of Ark server hosts, which you don’t need if have low requirements for uptime and ping.
 This article will show walk you through the process of setting up an ARK server.

-Buying sever hosting VS Hosting yourself
+Buying sever hosting VS Hosting Yourself

 Server Requirements